patterns-app/patterns-devkit/README.md

  - **Zero cost abstractions and high performance** - snapflow makes its type and immutability guarantees at the abstraction level, so those guarantees can be compiled away at execution time for high performance.
-Developers and analysts can work with clean mental models without incurring performance costs at runtime.
-The snapflow compiler also optimizes across databases, runtimes, and storages -- a query on BigQuery vs Redshift, data copy on S3 vs in-memory -- and can optimize entire pipelines for the resources at hand, leading to overall performance gains when adopting snapflow.
+Developers and analysts can work with clean mental models and strong guarantees without incurring performance costs at runtime.

 🚨️ &nbsp; snapflow is **ALPHA** software.
 Expect breaking changes to core APIs. &nbsp; 🚨️